ajgeglio/Wav2Vec-tap2key/README.md

+# Wav2Vec-tap2key
-This is for the Wav2Vec base model with a 34-classs classification layer trained on surface key taps.
+### Optimizing the Wav2Vec2 base model with a 34-classs classification layer representing tap locations.

+Data: Audio from test users tapping on a surface with that has a graphical keyboard with 34 key locations

 The facebook/wav2vec2-base pretrained transformer https://huggingface.co/facebook/wav2vec2-base